soulwing/fluent-jdbc/README.md

 Performing Queries and Updates
 ==============================

-`SQLTemplate` provides an API that is based on the *builder* and *command* patterns for executing queries and updates.
+Fluent JDBC provides an API that is based on the *builder* and *command* patterns for executing queries and updates.

 ### Retrieving Rows

-When invoking a query that returns multiple rows, `SQLTemplate` allows you to easily map column values to create a list of Java objects that correspond to each row of data returned by the query.
+When invoking a query that returns multiple rows, Fluent JDBC allows you to easily map column values to create a list of Java objects that correspond to each row of data returned by the query.
 The `RowMapper` interface allows you to define how row contents should be used to create instances of almost any